 Failure to notify the University places you at risk of serious allegations of collusion in the fraudulent use of your NUI Galway student card.

-Please return found cards to the Student Information Desk.
+Please return found cards to the Student Registry Help Desk.